tmalsburg/helm-bibtex/README.md

 - `helm-bibtex-notes-symbol`: The symbol used to indicate that notes were added.
 This should be one character (default: "✎").
 - `helm-bibtex-fallback-options`: Online databases for which dummy entries are provided
 - `helm-bibtex-browser-function`: The browser that is used to access online databases
+- `helm-bibtex-additional-search-fields`: Fields that are used for searching in addition to the default fields (author, title, year, entry-key, entry-type).
+Can be used, for instance, to include keywords in searches: `(setq helm-bibtex-additional-search-fields '(keywords))`
+- `helm-bibtex-pdf-open-function`: Function used for opening PDFs (the default function opens them in Emacs).

 Helm-bibtex assumes that PDFs and notes have the BibTeX key of their associated entries as their base names plus ".pdf" for PDFs and whatever extension is configured for notes (".org" by default).